Hyam Plutzik: Poetry and career

-Plutzik submitted his first collection, "House of Gorya and Other Poems," to Scribner's in 1945.
-When Scribner's turned down the manuscript, Plutzik penned an additional 52 poems and repackaged the work as Aspects of Proteus, published by Harper and Brothers in 1949 His 1952 story, "Outcasts of Venus," was published under the pseudonym of Anaximander Powell in Two Complete Science-Adventure Books, a pulp magazine.
-He also wrote a long speculative poem, "Mythos," about a group of astronauts journeying through space.
-In 1959, Wesleyan University Press published Plutzik's second collection, Apples from Shinar (reprinted in 2011 to mark Plutzik's centennial).
+Plutzik submitted his first collection, "House of Gorya and Other Poems", to Scribner's in 1945.
+After Scribner's turned down the manuscript, Plutzik wrote an additional 52 poems and repackaged the work as Aspects of Proteus, published by Harper and Brothers in 1949.
+His 1952 story, "Outcasts of Venus", was published under the pseudonym of Anaximander Powell in Two Complete Science-Adventure Books, a pulp magazine.
+He also wrote a long speculative poem, "Mythos", about a group of astronauts journeying through space.
+In 1959, Wesleyan University Press published Plutzik's second collection, Apples from Shinar.

-In 1960, Plutzik wrote a plan for his future works, outlining the literary projects he hoped to bring to fruition in the coming years.
-These proposed works included a play in verse on the fall of Athens in the Peloponnesian wars.
-He also planned to create a long poem on the Holocaust, which was to include a section on Anne Frank and another on Lapichi, his ancestral hometown in Belarus.
+In 1960, Plutzik wrote a plan for the literary projects he hoped to complete in the coming years.
+These planned works included a play in verse on the fall of Athens in the Peloponnesian Wars.
+He also planned a long poem on the Holocaust, which was to include a section on Anne Frank and another on Lapichy, his ancestral hometown in Belarus.

 Horatio, published in 1961, is perhaps the most notable of the poet's work.
-Inspired by Shakespeare's Hamlet, Plutzik's Horatio centers on the search for truth.
+Inspired by Shakespeare's Hamlet, Horatio centers on the search for truth.
 The work focuses on Horatio's efforts to "tell aright" the story of his friend, the Danish prince.
-Sections of Horatio had previously been published in magazines and Plutzik's second collection, Apples from Shinar.

-Horatio was named a finalist for the Pulitzer Prize in Poetry that year, with jurors Stanley Kunitz and Louis Untermeyer calling the poem "a fascinating puzzle."
-Their notes go on to say Horatio is "primarily a tour de force[, … and] ingenious in its kaleidoscopic shifts from melodrama to metaphysics, from straightforward narrative to involved nightmare."

-Despite losing out to W. D. Snodgrass for the Pulitzer in 1962, Horatio's reputation as a great work remains.
-In the 2011 Foreword to the Centennial edition of Plutzik's Apple from Shinar, Yale scholar David Scott Kastan called Horatio "one of the genuinely original and important American long poems."
+Sections of Horatio had previously been published in magazines and Apples from Shinar.
+Horatio was named a finalist for the Pulitzer Prize in Poetry that year, with jurors Stanley Kunitz and Louis Untermeyer calling the poem "a fascinating puzzle".
+In the 2011 foreword to the centennial edition of Plutzik's Apple from Shinar, Yale scholar David Scott Kastan called Horatio "one of the genuinely original and important American long poems."